 - Delete or merge duplicate data.

 - Clean up inaccurate or incomplete data, for example, bad email and mailing addresses.

 - Fix poorly formatted data so it conforms to business rules.

 A data cleansing plan ensures that only accurate and complete data is migrated to the new system.
 As you might guess, this is not a one-person job.
 Data cleansing takes time and requires knowledge of the data’s purpose.
 And, of course, the less data you have to cleanse, the less time it takes to review and fix—another argument for the “less is best” approach to data migration.

 This is a good opportunity for a cross-departmental working group of data users to establish (and/or revise) your association’s business rules for data management.
 Decide and document how data will be formatted and entered into the new system (and other association systems) from now on.

-3. Make Sure the New Platform Is Configured Properly
+3. Making Sure the New Platform Is Configured Properly

 Back to our moving analogy: before you load the truck, you have to know whether you have room in your new kitchen (the new system) for your refrigerator, microwave, and dishwasher (data points).
 Your new software must be set up (or configured) to hold and manage your data.